-Slide the seat to the rearmost position.
+(1) Slide the seat to the rearmost position.
 Lift up on the recline lever, located on the outside edge of the seat, and fold the seatback forward as far as it will go.
 Then lift up on the latch located on the upper corner of the seatback to release the back of the seat.

-- 2 Once the seatback is released, it will enable you to fold the front passenger seatback flat over the seat cushion. - 3.
-To return the front passenger's seat to a seating position, lift up on the seatback and push it up to an upright position.
+- 2 Once the seatback is released it will enable you to fold the front passenger seatback flat over the seat cushion. - 3.
+To return the front passenger's seat to a seating position lift up on the seatback and push it up to an upright position.
 Then pull up on the recline lever and lean the seatback to a proper seating position.
 Release the lever to lock the seatback in position.

-- If you fold the front passenger's seat-back flat forward to carry longer objects, be sure this cargo is properly secured and not near an air bag.
+- If you fold the front passenger's seatback flat forward to carry longer objects, be sure this cargo is properly secured and not near an air bag.
 In a crash, an inflating air bag might force that object toward a person.
 This could cause severe injury or even death.
 Secure objects away from the area in which an air bag would inflate.
 See "Precautions on supplemental restraint system" later in this section. - Never allow anyone to ride in the cargo area or on the front passenger's seat when it is in the fold-down position.
 Use of these areas by passengers could result in serious injury in an accident or sudden stop.

-Folding the rear bench seat
+Folding the 2nd row bench seat

-To fold the rear bench seat up:
+To fold the 2nd row bench seat flat for maximum cargo hauling: